openstack/pbr/doc/source/user/features.rst

 also have several pieces of information that are known to setup.py injected into the sphinx config.

-See the pbr_ section for details on configuring your project for autodoc.
+See the :ref:`pbr-setup-cfg` section of the configuration file for details on configuring your project for autodoc.

 Requirements
 ------------